 What is Click-to-Call?

-Click-to-call refers to a type of AdWords ad that, when clicked, directly calls the business as opposed to linking to their website.
+Click-to-call refers to a type of Google Ads’ ( formerly AdWords) ad that, when clicked, directly calls the business as opposed to linking to their website.
 These ads can only show on mobile devices; therefore, they are vital to mobile marketing campaigns.
 There are both click-to-call ad extensions and click-to-call, call-only ads.

 How does Click-to-Call work?

-There are two instances in which an AdWords ad can become a “Click-to-Call” ad.
+There are two instances in which an ad can become a “Click-to-Call” ad.
 The first is when running a call-only ad.
 These are ads that only call businesses when clicked, they never direct to the website.
 These ads are by default – click-to-call only because they only show up on mobile devices.

 The second instance is when running a call extension on any normal ad.
 These will appear with a “click-to-call” button when showing on mobile devices.
 When these ads show on desktop or tablets however, the phone number will just be next to the ad.